 We help victims of an on-the-job injury or wrongful death navigate the workers compensation laws and identify other possible sources of compensation, such as a third-party liability claim.
 If you are a victim of an on-the-job injury, contact one of our experienced workers compensation lawyers today.

-What to do if you suffer an on-the-job injury?
+What to do if you suffer an on-the-job injury

 To claim for a work-related injury, you will need some evidence that your injuries are the result of an injury on the job or other work-related accident.
 This can be in the form of witnesses, employers’ logs, previous similar incidents, ambulance attendance at the scene plus many others.
 Then, it will have to be proven that the injuries were the liability of the employer.